atakanersoy/WRO2025_FE_ANTi/schemes/README.md

 # Schemes Documentation

 This folder contains the electrical schematics and wiring details for Team ANTi’s WRO 2025 Future Engineers robot.
-This documentation was last updated on **Thursday, May 29, 2025, at 08:35 PM +03**.
+This documentation was last updated on **Friday, May 30, 2025, at 12:37 AM +03**.

 ## Overview
 Our robot’s electronics are integrated on custom **pertinax boards** (perforated PCBs), meticulously cut to minimize size.
 All connections and soldering were performed by the team to ensure reliability and compactness.
 The system operates on three power lines: